-While there are a limited number of comets for which the distance of turnover can be determined, there are many partial lightcurves available to give information about the brightening and fading behavior.
-We considered slopes (slope = x where brightness $\sim r^{-x}$) over three ranges: brightening at heliocentric distances larger than 24 R{\odot} , brightening from 24-16 R{\odot} , and fading from 10-7 R{\odot} .
-We considered two regions for the brightening slope because there appears to be a break in the slope for many comets between 20-27 R{\odot} .
+While there are a limited number of comets for which the distance of turnover can be determined, there are many partial light curves available to give information about the brightening and fading behavior.
+We considered slopes (slope = x, where brightness $\sim r^{-x}$) over three ranges: brightening at heliocentric distances larger than 24 R{\odot} , brightening from 24 R{\odot} to 16 R{\odot} , and fading from $10 R{\odot}$ to $7 R{\odot}$.
+We considered two regions for the brightening slope because there appears to be a break in the slope for many comets between 20 R{\odot} and 27 R{\odot} .
 We calculated fading slopes for both C2 orange and C3 clear images.
 However, we only calculated brightening slopes for C3 clear images as no comets were observed in C2 beyond 16 R{\odot} , and very few comets were observed well enough in C3 orange images to calculate a slope.
-We did not calculate any slopes from 10-16 R{\odot} because this is the region where lightcurves turn over.
-We also did not calculate any slopes at distances smaller than 7 R{\odot} because the lightcurves tend to be chaotic at these distances.
-All comets with at least five images within the specified ranges which could be reasonably well fit by a power law were used.
-This frequently excluded the faintest comets (typically fainter than magnitude \sim 7) where the uncertainty in the magnitude was comparable to the extent of the brightening or fading.
+We did not calculate any slopes from $10 R{\odot}$ to 16 R{\odot} because this is the region where light curves turn over.
+We also did not calculate any slopes at distances smaller than 7 R{\odot} because the light curves tend to be chaotic at these distances.
+All comets with at least five images within the specified ranges that could be reasonably well fit by a power law were used.

+This frequently excluded the faintest comets (typically fainter than magnitude \sim 7), where the uncertainty in the magnitude was comparable to the extent of the brightening or fading.
 Histograms of the brightening (left panel) and fading (right panel) are plotted in Figure 5.
 Table 3 summarizes the median slopes in each distance range.
-Note that the median slope of brightening from 24-16 R{\odot} is 3.8, which is very close to the canonical r^{-4} dependence of comet brightening.
+Note that the median slope of brightening from $24 R{\odot}$ to $16 R{\odot}$ is 3.8, which is very close to the canonical r^{-4} dependence of comet brightening.
 This will be explored more in Section 5.

-The change in the slope of brightening which occurs around 24 R{\odot} is striking.
-While there is significant spread in the slopes beyond 24 R{\odot} , the slope is unmistakably steeper than the slope from 24-16 R{\odot} .
-The spread in slopes beyond 24 R{\odot} is likely due to fewer images, higher noise, and the distance of the break in the slope varying from comet to comet and not always occurring at 24 R{\odot} .
-It is unlikely that the steeper slope is a product of poor photometry caused by faint comets because there are comparable numbers of equally faint observations in the 24-16 R{\odot} range without a corresponding tail of steep slopes.
-Assuming the change in slope is real, it may be tied to an ongoing physical process which is typically exhausted around 24 R{\odot} .
+The change in the slope of brightening that occurs around $24\,R\odot$ is striking.
+While there is significant spread in the slopes beyond $24\,R\odot$, the slope is unmistakably steeper than the slope from $24\,R\odot$ to $16\,R\odot$.
+The spread in slopes beyond $24\,R\odot$ is likely due to fewer images, higher noise, and the distance of the break in the slope varying from comet to comet and not always occurring at $24\,R\odot$.
+It is unlikely that the steeper slope is a product of poor photometry caused by faint comets because there are comparable numbers of equally faint observations in the 24- $16\,R\odot$ range without a corresponding tail of steep slopes.
+Assuming the change in slope is real, it may be tied to an ongoing physical process which is typically exhausted around $24\,R\odot$.
 We will consider possible scenarios in Section 5.

 4.3.
-Orange - Clear Magnitude Difference
+Orange-Clear Magnitude Difference

-While the shapes of the lightcurves in the orange and clear filters tend to be similar, the comets generally appear brighter in the C2 and C3 orange filters than in the C3 clear filter.
+While the shapes of the light curves in the orange and clear filters tend to be similar, the comets generally appear brighter in the C2 and C3 orange filters than in the C3 clear filter.
 If the comet brightness was due entirely to reflected solar continuum, the magnitudes would be the same in both the orange (5400-6400 Å) and clear (4000-8500 Å) filters.
 However, comet brightness is also due to emission, and so the fractional increase in light due to emission has a larger effect in a narrower bandpass than in a wider bandpass.
-For emission between 5400-6400 Å, the comet will appear brighter in the 1000 Å wide orange filter than in the 4500 Å wide clear filter.
+For emission between 5400 Å and 6400 Å, the comet will appear brighter in the 1000 Å wide orange filter than in the 4500 Å wide clear filter.